schulmacher/krupton/docs/003_external_bridge.md

-# Market Data Simulator
+# External Bridge

 ## Introduction

-The market data simulator represents a critical component in the development infrastructure, designed to address the challenge of testing real-time market data processing systems without continuous dependency on live exchange connections.
+The External Bridge represents a critical component in the development infrastructure, designed to address the challenge of testing real-time market data processing systems without continuous dependency on live exchange connections.
 This component transforms historical REST API responses from cryptocurrency exchanges into simulated real-time WebSocket streams, thereby enabling deterministic testing and development workflows.
 Additionally, the simulator provides mock REST API endpoints that replicate exchange interfaces, offering a comprehensive development environment that mirrors production exchange behavior.

 ## System Architecture